adobopunk/boomstyle/docs/Proving Grounds/proving-grounds-partner-guidelines.md

 Following the above style guide, use of the Proving Grounds logo should be no problem for most third-party events.

-It's recommended to let the BoomTV team review your third party Proving Grounds assets before publishing them.
+It's recommended to let the BoomTV team review your third-party Proving Grounds assets before publishing them.
 Connect with Mateo [@matooty], graphic designer, or TJ [@adobo], animation director, via Discord with your assets, and we'll get back to you as soon as possible.

 ## Available Assets